ververica/vvctl/README.md

 vvctl --version
 ```

-to check you have the expected version.
+to check you have the downloaded version.

 ### Interactive mode